-Make a batch of easy homemade alfredo sauce in as little as ten minutes!
+Make a batch of homemade alfredo sauce in as little as ten minutes!
 This from-scratch sauce is rich, creamy, and the perfect addition to a plate of your favorite pasta.

 Ingredients and substitutions